 Jesus gave a simple response and clarified His purpose for saying what He did.
 In Matthew 19:26 He said, “With men this is impossible, but with God all things are possible.”
-So, it’s not impossible for ANYONE to enter heaven, they just can’t get there on their own self-effort, AND wait!
-There’s still more to understand.
+So, it’s not impossible for ANYONE to enter heaven, they just can’t get there on their own self-effort!

-It’s important that we know what we are being saved from.
-The answer here is: We are saved from God’s Wrath.
+It is also vitally important that we know what we are saved from.
+We are saved from God’s Wrath.
 We are saved from God’s holy judgment.

 Romans 5:9 says, “Since, therefore, we have now been justified by his blood, much more shall we be saved by him from the wrath of God.”
 Elsewhere, in 1 Thessalonians 5:9, the Apostle Paul also said, “For God has not destined us for wrath, but to obtain salvation through our Lord Jesus Christ.”

 We all have sinned, and our sin separates us from God.
 The consequence of sin is death.
 Romans 6:23 says, “For the wages of sin [what we have earned] is death.
 And since we all have sinned and fall short of the glory of God [Romans 3:23], Salvation must involve the removal of sin.

 How is my sin removed?
 Only God can remove my sin.
 2 Timothy 1:9 says, “[God] saved us and called us to a holy calling, not because of our works but because of his own purpose and grace, which he gave us in Christ Jesus before the ages began,” And, in Titus 3:5, we see that “[God] saved us, not because of works done by us in righteousness, but according to his own mercy, by the washing of regeneration and renewal of the Holy Spirit,” It is God and God alone who saves us.